Brazos Valley Pavilion

 Will you still deliver babies in Bryan at Regional Hospital?

-No, unfortunately having this service at both hospitals is not financially feasible.
-Once we move, women’s services including maternity, gynecology and pediatrics will be available at College Station Hospital.
+No, unfortunately having this service at both hospitals is not feasible.
+Once we move, women’s services, including maternity, gynecology, and pediatrics will be available at College Station Hospital.

 Will we still have a NICU?

-Our NICU services and capabilities will remain and we will continue our relationship with Texas Children's Hospital neonatologists, who care for our newborns, both in the well-baby nursery and the NICU.
+Our NICU services and capabilities will remain and we will continue our relationship with Texas Children's Hospital.
 We are currently working toward our Level III NICU accreditation.
-When we move, we will upgrade to 13 private NICU beds for 26 weeks and above newborns, with additional space for well babies.
+When we move, we will upgrade to 13 private NICU beds for newborns born at 26 weeks and above, with additional space for well babies.

 What is your current visitation policy for maternity and NICU patients?

 Patients going to Labor & Delivery are allowed one designated visitor approved by the L&D team.
 A visitor pass will be provided by the L&D staff daily.
 NICU visitation allows parents who have been pre-approved by NICU staff to visit.
 Contact the NICU for more information.